-Anchored - for the purpose of this document, an anchored system is a system that is secured to the roof structure or any part of the roof assembly.
+Anchored - an anchored system is a system that is secured to the roof structure or any part of the roof assembly.

 Ballast - heavy material used to impede movement of the photovoltaic module or frame resulting from wind forces.
 Ballast does not impede lateral (sliding) earthquake movement since both the lateral force and resisting frictional force are functions of the weight, but may resist earthquake overturning.
 For the purposes of this document, the only acceptable ballast shall be concrete paver blocks.